Board of Education

 Term Expires: 2021

+Sara Meyer was elected to the Clatsop Community College Board of Education in May 2019.
 Sara Meyer and her husband Chuck moved to Astoria in 1971 where Sara had a job as the Orientation Supervisor and Senior RA at Tongue Point Job Corps.
 Since then, she has given birth to three sons, raised a fourth, and cherished their 18 school years by being involved in Parents Clubs, Scouts, soccer coaching, and student proponent as needed.
 The sons are doing fine today.

 From 1977 to 2008, Sara and Chuck owned, operated, and enjoyed their business, The Compleat Photographer.
 Sara has served on 1C School Board, Clatsop Community College Board, and the Chamber Board.
 She was on the original Downtown Association Board and worked hard to help independent business owners see the value of working together.
 She is still active in AAUW having served in leadership roles and advocating for their mission of advancing equity for women and girls.